 Marking progress on a newly applied project plan can be frustrating.
 You may have a dozen books that are already consultant checked and some that have already been printed.
 Yet, when you or your administrator applies a new plan to your project, you find that you are unable to mark tasks as done for work that is already completed.
-The Stages Table provides a simple grid (below) that is supposed to make this easy, but as you will soon see, it doesn’t work as expected.
+The Stages Table provides a simple grid (below) that is supposed to make this easy, but as you will soon see, it doesn’t always work as expected.

 With a single click, the administrator can check off all the tasks in a stage as being complete.
 Let’s suppose that Genesis has already been consultant checked and printed.
 We want to mark all six stages as having been completed.
 We start by marking Drafting as complete: